 - Horizon Europe Missions: Mission-driven Research

 - Key European Commission Horizon Europe Work Programme pages

 The preliminary structure of the new programme is divided over 3 Pillars and 1 Horizontal Focus area:

 Pillar 1: Excellent Science

-- European Research Council funding frontier research designed and driven by the best researchers in Europe.
-Some tentative timelines for calls in 2021 have been published for ERC calls.
+- Funding frontier research designed and driven by the best researchers in Europe.
+The 2023 ERC work programme is now open.
+The deadlines for 2023 have been announced.

 Pillar 2: Global Challenges and European Industrial Competitiveness